Home Insurance Cost: Average Rates by State & How to Save Money in 2026

 Find your best options in less than 2 minutes

-Home insurance costs have risen sharply in recent years, with the national average premium jumping 24% between 2021 and 2024 — and another 8% increase projected for 2026.
+Home insurance costs have climbed for a fifth straight year, with the national average premium projected to reach about $3,057 in 2026 after a 12% jump in 2025.
 Whether you're a first-time buyer trying to budget your new home purchase or a longtime homeowner shocked by your latest renewal notice, knowing what drives your premium is the first step to controlling it.

 In this guide, you'll find average home insurance rates nationally and broken down by state, a clear explanation of the factors that affect what you pay, and proven strategies to meaningfully reduce your costs.
 From choosing the right policy type (HO-3 vs. HO-5) to calculating exactly how much coverage you need, we've got everything you need to make a smarter, more affordable insurance decision in 2026.